rexhip/rexhip/docs/station_block.md

 // Header and footer
 // -----------------------------------
-// As mention at the top the mb_device_header isn't required However if
+// As mention at the top the mb_station_header isn't required However if
 // the "footer" is implemented then the "header" is also needed, else the
 // library will not work.
 No query should go before the "header" or after
 // the "footer".